Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Method

 This alternative implementation is hereafter referred to as DA--MCMC--Approx. The term \textit{Approx} indicates that this version approximates the conditional posterior by omitting prior information from the proposal distribution.

-The comparative performance of DA--MCMC--Exact and DA--MCMC--Approx depends on the task at hand, particularly on the relative contribution of the quasi-likelihood and the prior to the quasi-posterior.
+The relative performance of DA--MCMC--Exact and DA--MCMC--Approx depends on the context, specifically the balance between the quasi-likelihood and the prior in shaping the quasi-posterior.
 The Approx version performs well when the quasi-likelihood dominates the quasi-posterior or when the prior is sufficiently non-informative.
 In contrast, its performance may deteriorate when the quasi-likelihood provides limited information, such as in small-sample settings, or when the prior exerts a strong influence on the quasi-posterior.